Cyclic proof theory of generalised inductive definitions: Cyclic proofs for the theory of generalised inductive definitions

 \subsection{Simulating inductive proofs}

-Our cyclic system $\cmuPA$ subsumes $\muPA$ by a standard argument: \begin{theorem} [Induction to cycles] If $\muPA \proves \phi$ then $\cmuPA \proves \phi$. \end{theorem} \begin{proof} [Proof sketch] We proceed by induction on the structure of a $\muPA$ proof.
+Our cyclic system $\cmuPA$ subsumes $\muPA$ by a standard argument: \begin{thm} [Induction to cycles] If $\muPA \proves \phi$ then $\cmuPA \proves \phi$. \end{thm} \begin{proof} [Proof sketch] We proceed by induction on the structure of a $\muPA$ proof.
 The critical step is $\xind \phi$, for which we do not have a corresponding rule in $\cmuPA$.
 We simulate this rule by the following cyclic progressing proof:

-where the rule steps marked $\phi$ can be defined by induction on the structure of $\phi$ (see~\Cref{prop:funct-cycl} in~\Cref{app:cmupa}).
+where the rule steps marked $\phi$ can be defined by induction on the structure of $\phi$ (see~\autoref{prop:funct-cycl} in~\autoref{app:cmupa}).
 To check progressivity of the above coderivation, notice that any infinite branch is either progressing by the induction hypothesis, or loops infinitely on $\bullet$ and has the progressing trace coloured in \blue{blue}. \end{proof}